AlbertMarashi/modular-model-spec/src/spec.md

             }
             ```
             - *Model responded in non-conversational JSON format, making it easy for developers to parse the response*
-            - *Model used JSON mode grammar sampling to ensure the response was syntatically valid JSON*
+            - *System applied "JSON mode" grammar sampling to ensure the response was syntatically valid JSON*
     </Message>
     </Column>
         <Column>